What is a workspace in TFS?

 Today I really harvested the full effect of our inclusion of Aspect Orientation, by using the Policy Injection block of Enterprise Library.

-Why - you ask?
-Because all other way is stupid!
+Why, you ask?
+Because all other ways are stupid!
 (I’ve picked up some Linus Torvalds style) Don’t code - configure!

-Here is the example that really convinced me; With a quite simple (very simple if you use the configuration tool for Enterprise Library) configuration block I got the results from all the methods in a certain interface (system values from database) to be cached.
+Here is the example that really convinced me: With a quite simple (very simple if you use the configuration tool for Enterprise Library) configuration block, I got the results from all the methods in a certain interface (system values from the database) to be cached.

 Do you hear me?
 NO CODE did that!
 And it’s so beautiful that my eyes are filled with tears.